St. Olaf Choir: Description

 The third conductor of the St. Olaf Choir was Kenneth Jennings, a 1950 graduate of St. Olaf College who sang in the choir under his predecessor.
-Under Jennings’ direction, the choir expanded its repertoire and began occasionally performing accompanied music and larger works.
+Under Jennings' direction, the choir expanded its repertoire and began occasionally performing accompanied music and larger works.
 Jennings also expanded the choir's global reach with a 1986 tour of Asia.
 In 1988, it became one of five choirs in the world to sing at the Olympic Choral Arts Festival in Seoul, South Korea.

 In 1990, Anton Armstrong became the fourth conductor of the St. Olaf Choir.
 Graduating in 1978, Armstrong also sang in the choir under his predecessor.
 He was considered well suited for the position, having written his doctoral thesis on the legacy of the ensemble.
-Armstrong further broadened the choir's performance repertoire by emphasizing worldly music, American spirituals, and occasional secular pieces.
+Armstrong further broadened the choir's performance repertoire by emphasizing music from Africa and Latin America, American spirituals, and occasional secular pieces and folk songs.

 The St. Olaf Choir is perhaps best known for its annual performances in the St. Olaf Christmas Festival, which airs annually on national and international radio and television.
 Furthermore, the choir is known for closing nearly every performance with its signature piece, Beautiful Savior.
 In 1998, the St. Olaf Choir was chronicled in a book by historian Joseph Shaw.